Joint Uplink-Downlink Cell Associations for Interference Networks with Local Connectivity: Uplink-Only Scheme

 In the third range \(1 \leq N_c \leq \frac{L}{2} - 1\), the cell association that is used to achieve the lower bound of \(\frac{2N_c}{2N_c + L}\) is similar to the one described in Section \ref{sec:dl} for the downlink.
 The network is split into disjoint subnetworks; each with consecutive \(2N_c + L\) transmitter-receiver pairs.
 For the uplink, we consider two sets of indices for transmitters \({\cal A}_T = \{1,2,\cdots, N_c\}\) and \({\cal B}_T = \{N_c + L + 1,N_c + L + 2\cdots, 2N_c + L\}\), and corresponding sets of receivers \({\cal A}_R = \{1,2,\cdots, N_c\}\) and \({\cal B}_R = \{N_c + 1,N_c + L + 2\cdots, 2N_c\}\).
 For each \(i \in {\cal A}_T\), the message \(W_i\) is associated with the receivers receiving it in \({\cal A}_R\).
 Receiver \(i\) decodes $W_i$ and the other associations in ${\cal C}_i$ exist for eliminating interference.
 Similarly For each \(j \in {\cal B}_T\), the message \(W_j\) is associated with the receivers receiving it in \({\cal B}_R\), but now receiver \(j - L\) decodes $W_j$ and the other associations in ${\cal C}_j$ are for eliminating interference.

 We observe that if we were not restricted to the zero-forcing coding scheme then for the third range, we could achieve \(\frac{1}{2}\) puDoF using asymptotic interference alignment~\cite{Cadambe-IA}, which is higher than the value achieved by zero-forcing.
+The next sections complete the proof of Theorem \ref{UplinkThm}